-CTC's 2020 STIP guidelines allow sponsors to match SB1 competitive program projects with STIP funds.
-If the CTC does not select a project for funding in a competitive SB1 program, and alternative funding is not identified within six months, a STIP amendment will be required to delete or substitute the project for a project with a full funding plan commitment.
-MTC strongly encourages sponsors to use RTIP funds to match SB1 competitive program applications and will require match come from RTIP before committing other regional discretionary funding.
-If a county's RTIP shares are pre-committed or otherwise unavailable, MTC expects the CTA to examine local funds as match before MTC will consider committing other regional discretionary funding.
+CTC's 2022 STIP guidelines again allow sponsors to match SB1 competitive program projects with STIP funds.
+If the CTC does not select a project for funding in a competitive SB1 program, and alternative funding is not identified within six months, a STIP amendment will be required to delete or substitute the project for another project with a full funding plan commitment.
+MTC strongly encourages sponsors to use RTIP funds to match SB1 competitive program applications and will require a match come from the RTIP before committing other regional discretionary funding.
+If a county's RTIP shares are pre-committed or otherwise unavailable, MTC expects the CTA to examine local funds as a match before MTC considers committing other regional discretionary funding.